Join our community to connect with fellow joy-choosers!

 5-Minutes of Kindness

 I often implement this consequence.
 When my kids choose to say hurtful things to one another, then it’s time to battle those words with kindness.
-I set a 5-minute timer and the kids it near each other giving complements back and forth until the timer dings.
+I set a 5-minute timer and the kids it near each other giving compliments back and forth until the timer dings.
 If they simply repeat what his or her sibling says, the timer starts again.
 If they start fighting during the 5-minutes, the timer starts again.

 Write a Letter of Apology

-The art of writing heart-felt letters has become nearly extinct in our society.
-But getting a hand-written letter is still really meaningful.
+The art of writing heartfelt letters has become nearly extinct in our society.
+But getting a handwritten letter is still really meaningful.
 When a sibling does or says something to hurt another, I sometimes have them write a letter of apology.

 Teach Them the “When you ___, I feel ____” Phrase